mkrnr/stenostories/README.md

-# ROPE – Remembering Outlines in Plover more Easily
+# Stenostories

 ## Intro and TL;DR

-ROPE is a guide to learning and recalling Plover outlines for common English words.
+Stenostories is a guide to learning and recalling Plover outlines for common English words.
 It does this in two ways: first, it relies on Anki's spaced repetition system to help you solidify the outlines in your memory.
 Second, it includes mnemonic devices (in the form of stories) for a sizeable chunk of the outlines.
 These stories serve to connect the outlines to their corresponding word by including words that are similar to the components of the outlines.

 ## History

-ROPE was initiated by Kenneth Burchfiel and released to the public domain.
+Stenostories is based on ROPE which was initiated by Kenneth Burchfiel and released to the public domain.
 His first version was based on the word frequency list Mark Davies containing 5000 English words.
 To allow easier collaboration, Martin Körner ported the list to a non-binary format and uploaded it to GitHub.
 To allow the publication of the whole list under a [CC0 license](LICENSE), we switched to the [NGSL word frequency list](http://www.newgeneralservicelist.org/).
 This list was extended to include interesting plurals, conjugations, and other extensions of the root words in the list.

+At the beginning, this GitHub repository was also called ROPE but then was renamed to stenostories to prevent confusion between it and the original ROPE list which is [maintained separately](https://www.reddit.com/r/Plover/comments/8wzppp/rope_21_remembering_outlines_in_plover_more).

+Additional information on stenostories can be found on [stenoblog.com](https://stenoblog.com/intro-to-stenostories).

 Most of this README file was written by Kenneth Burchfiel.

 ## Stories